Skip to content

 Define Problem Awareness Entry Criteria

 Problem awareness occurs when stakeholders recognize symptoms of inefficiency, missed opportunities, or competitive disadvantages that require attention.
-This stage typically lasts 2-4 months as teams investigate whether issues warrant investment in new solutions.
-Most revenue teams miss this stage entirely because they focus on solution-ready buyers rather than problem identification signals.
+Most revenue teams miss this stage entirely.
+They focus on solution-ready buyers rather than the earlier, messier signals that indicate a problem is being recognized for the first time, which means they enter deals late and spend the rest of the cycle playing catch-up against partners who showed up sooner.

 Start by auditing your CRM for common problem indicators across closed-won deals.
 Look for trigger events like budget allocation, new hire announcements, or technology refresh cycles.
-Document the language prospects use when describing pain points during discovery calls.
-Create intent signal definitions for your marketing automation platform that capture research behavior before solution evaluation begins.
+During discovery calls, document the exact language prospects use when describing pain points, because those words are the raw material for your intent signal definitions.
+Configure your marketing automation platform to capture research behavior before solution evaluation even begins.

 Different stakeholders notice different pain points during problem awareness.
 End users experience daily friction with current tools.
 Economic buyers see budget impact from inefficient processes.
-Champions often connect disparate symptoms into a compelling business case for change.
+Champions, almost uniquely, connect disparate symptoms into a compelling business case for change, which is why they become champions in the first place.

-Configure your systems to track content downloads focused on industry challenges, attendance at educational webinars, and search behavior around problem-focused keywords.
-Create scoring rules that identify when multiple stakeholders from the same account engage with problem-focused content within a 30-day window.
+Your systems should track content downloads focused on industry challenges, attendance at educational webinars, and search behavior around problem-focused keywords.
+Create scoring rules that identify when multiple stakeholders from the same account engage with problem-focused content within a 30-day window, because that cluster of activity is a far stronger signal than any single download.

 Test your problem awareness criteria against historical data to ensure accounts meeting your criteria convert to opportunities at higher rates than your baseline.